NeCTAR-RC/tutorials/_share_instance/03-add_user.md

 **Success**
 Awesome work!!
-Now the new user Jimmy, should be able to SSH into their newly created user account.
+Now Jimmy should be able to SSH into their newly created user account.
  {: .callout-success}